raffael/RMSkinnedView/README.md

 # RMSkinnedView

-This subclass of NSView uses a NSImage as pattern to fill its background.
+This subclass of NSView uses a NSImage as pattern or a NSColor to fill its background.
+The view will be willed using **NSCompositeSourceOver**, so that layers beneath it stay visible when using transparency effects.

-In Interface Builder you can specify the property 'backgroundPatternImageName' to specify the image name of the view's background image without subclassing or referencing-and-setting it.
+The core feature of RMSkinnedWindow is the ability to define certain properties directly in the Interface builder.
+To do this, drag a new ´´´NSView´´´ to your UI and choose ´´´RMSkinnedView´´´ as its class.
+In the same view of Interface Builder (Identity Inspector), add properties according to the following rules to the **User Defined Runtime Attributes**.

+* **backgroundPatternImageName (STRING)** The name of the image in your ressources you want to use as a background pattern for the view.
+The image can contain transparency effects.
+The image will be loaded using ´´´[NSImage imageNamed:];´´´.
+A specified color will be ignored if the pattern image exists.

+* **colorString (STRING)** An RGBa string that defines the color you want to use, if you do not want to make use of pattern images.
+The format of the RGBa string is ´´´[0-255][0-255][0-255][0.0-1.0]´´´, e.g. ´´´255,128,0,0.5´´´.
+The color will be ignored if a pattern image has been set.

+* **cornerRadius (NUMBER)** A number defining the radius for all four corners of the View.
+You have to enable each corner manually using the following settings.

+* **roundedTopLeft (BOOL)**, **roundedTopRight (BOOL)**, **roundedBottomLeft (BOOL)**, **roundedBottomRight (BOOL)** Flags to enable corner-wise the rounded corners.

 ## Scenario